anrosent/thinrpc/README.md

-PyRPC: A Thin RPC Framework
+thirpc: A Lightweight RPC Framework for Python
 ===

 This library provides a base class and some decorators to make it easy to build distributed applications.
-RPC endpoints are defined as class methods and decorated with ```RpcModule.Method```, which registers the endpoint with the non-blocking RPC server dispatching requests to registered methods.
+RPC endpoints are defined as class methods and decorated with ```RpcModule.Method```, which registers the endpoint with the event-based RPC server dispatching requests to registered methods.

 The ```RpcRemote``` class is an abstraction allowing applications to invoke methods on remote nodes using method call syntax.
 See the example below for an illustration!